FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/login-with-twitter-using-oauth-java.md

 ---
 layout: advice
-title: "Login with Twitter - Oh, the Humanity!"
+title: "Login with Twitter using OAuth v1 and Java"
-description: Twitter doesn't make it easy to build an OAuthv1 login.
-FusionAuth does.
+description: "Twitter doesn't make it easy to build an OAuth v1 login with Java.
+Here's how we did it for FusionAuth."
 author: Daniel DeGroff
 categories: oauth
 header_dark: true